 If your company has an Instagram profile, it probably also has a Facebook page.

 Since Instagram was acquired by Facebook, these two platforms have lots of features that work together.
-I mentioned this earlier when I talked about running targeted ads.
+We mentioned this earlier when we talked about running targeted ads.

 Now you can sync your Instagram followers with your Facebook business page.